CodeFHD/OptiCore/README.md

 ### Lens

-Creates an optical lens with two flat, spherical or apsheric surfaces.
+Creates an optical lens with flat, spherical or apsheric surfaces.
 Set surface radius = 0 for a flat surface.

+Singlet, Doublet and Triplet lenses are supported.
+(More than three elements cemented together are uncommon and are not covered at the moment because they would blow up the code due to the way the Blender API registers settings-parameters.)

 The component origin is placed at the on-axis intersection with surface 1.

 Aspheric surfaces are defined with a conical constant and three coefficients for polynominal terms.
 See the respective Wikipedia-page for an explanation: <https://en.wikipedia.org/wiki/Aspheric_lens>

-An option exists to create a cross-section model (D-shaped lens).
+The lens can also be created as a cross-section model (D-shape option).

+A ray fan can be added to visualize the optical path of rays through the lens.
+This uses an internal, sequential ray tracing algorithm.
+Presently, aspheric surfaces are not supported.

 ### Square Lens